mccbryan3/jenkins_demo/README.md

 16. Select `Not now` for instance configuration<br>
 17. Start using Jenkins<br>
 ![](./images/start_using_jenkins.png)<br>
+18. Restart jenkins from the instance `sudo systemctl restart jenkins`
 18. Run through the docs to configure the jenkins integration for wiz-cli<br>